Installation Requirements

-This guide explains everything you need to know about running ClipBucket in best way possible.
-This page will explain operating system, hardware specs and server modules.
-We will also go through some common problems after installation of ClipBucket
+This guide explains everything you need to know about running ClipBucket in the best way possible.
+It covers operating system, hardware, server modules, and common problems after installation.

 Linux (CentOS 6, CentOS 6.5, Fedora, Ubuntu)